Calyxium/Calyxium/README.md

 - [Contributing](#contributing)
 - [License](#license)

+## Prerequisite
+- Visit the Windows SDK Download Page:
+Go to the official [Windows SDK download page](https://developer.microsoft.com/en-us/windows/downloads/windows-sdk/).

+- Download the Installer:
+Select the appropriate version of the SDK for your Windows version (Windows 10 or 11).
+Download the installer and run it.

+- Install the SDK:
+During installation, ensure that the "Windows SDK" is selected.
+Follow the on-screen instructions to complete the installation.

+- Verify Installation
+After installation, verify that the advapi32.lib file is present.
+It should be located in a directory similar to:
+`C:\Program Files (x86)\Windows Kits\10\Lib\<version>\um\x64\advapi32.lib
+`

 ## Installation
 To install Calyxium, follow these steps:

 1. Ensure you have OCaml installed on your system.
-You can download it from [Linux](https://ocaml.org/), [Windows](https://gitlab.com/dkml/distributions/dkml#installing)
+You can download it from [Linux](https://ocaml.org/install#linux_mac_bsd), [Windows](https://ocaml.org/install#windows)

 2. Ensure you have opam installed.
 Then run:
-`opam install dune ocamllex menhir llvm ppx_deriving`
+`opam install dune menhir llvm ppx_deriving`

 3. Clone the Calyxium repository:
 `git clone git@github.com:Calyxium/Calyxium.git`